vitathemes/cavatina/readme.txt

-=== cavatina ===
+=== Cavatina ===
 Contributors: vitathemes, kashani, mrmolaei, mostafas1990, nimaprmdi Requires at least: 5.0
-Tested up to: 5.6
+Tested up to: 5.6.1
 Requires PHP: 5.6
 Stable tag: 1.0.0
 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-cavatina is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce their service.
+Cavatina is a minimal & mobile-first theme.
+The best choice for people who want to introduce their projects.

 == Description ==

-cavatina is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce their service.
+Cavatina is a minimal & mobile-first theme.
+The best choice for people who want to introduce their projects.

 = Features =
 * No additional JS